-The following sections will offer you with information related to preparing to assemble and install the 5.6m ESA, such as recommended tools (Section 1.1) and foundation preparation (Section 1.3).
-The details of the A-325 tensioning procedure required for the tightening of all A-325 hardware will also be explained (Section 1.2).
+The following sections offer information related to preparing to assemble/install the 9.4m ESA, such as recommended tools, foundation preparation and the details of the A-325 tensioning procedure required for the tightening of all A-325 hardware.

-1.1 Recommended Tools
+1.1 RECOMMENDED TOOLS

-Kratos supplies all appropriate hardware/parts required for installation of the 5.6m ESA.
-All tools needed for the installation process, however, should be provided by the installation crew.

-Kratos recommends the following tools, as shown in Table 1.1, be used for a proper installation of the 5.6m.
+Kratos supplies all appropriate hardware/parts required for installation of the 9.4m ESA.
+All tools needed for installation, however, should be provided by the installation crew.
+Kratos recommends the following tools (Table 1-1) be used for installation of the 9.4m ESA: